streamich/react-use/CONTRIBUTING.md

 ### Commit messages

-This repo uses [Angular-style semantic commits](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type) so prefix your commits with `fix:` or `feat:` if you want your changes to appear in [release notes](https://github.com/streamich/react-use/blob/master/CHANGELOG.md).
+This repo uses [semantic-release](https://github.com/semantic-release/semantic-release) and [conventional commit messages](https://conventionalcommits.org) so prefix your commits with `fix:` or `feat:` if you want your changes to appear in [release notes](https://github.com/streamich/react-use/blob/master/CHANGELOG.md).

 ### Git hooks

 There are git hooks set up with this project that are automatically enabled when you install dependencies.
 These hooks automatically test and validate your code when creating commits.
 They're really handy but can be temporarily disabled by adding a `--no-verify` flag to your commit command.
-This is useful when you want to commit and push some uncompleted code.
+This is useful when you want to commit and push to get feedback on uncompleted code.

 ## Help needed

 Please have a look at the [open issues](https://github.com/streamich/react-use/issues) and respond to questions, bug reports and feature requests.
 Thanks!

+We're also looking to improve the code coverage on this project.
+To easily know what hooks need tests run `yarn test:coverage` to generate a code coverage report.
+You can see the report in your terminal or open `coverage/lcov-report/index.html` to see the HTML report.